somixyz/Java-Collection-Framework/README.md

 # Java-Collection-Framework -Tutorial-

 -->This is tutorial about Java Collecton API<--

-    * This project is designed for the purpose of learning and practicing JCP API
+   * This project is designed for the purpose of learning and practicing JCF API

     public interface Collection<E>
     extends Iterable<E>